h15200/notes/systems-design.md

     track of all node health
   - multi-leader or leaderless (anything with more than 1 writer) is not truly linearizable because of write conflicts

+#### Systems for consensus (Etcd, zookeeper)

+- a consensus protocol is necessary for certain things to function in a distributed systems with multiple nodes
+- a controller node needs to keep track of multiple nodes
+- the main use cases of a consensus protocol include
+  1. Membership (are all nodes healthy? which node died?)
+  2. Leader Election for failover (which follower has the most recent data that needs to be promoted as the new leader)
+  3. (Optionally) used in service discovery in gateway services to locate IPs of virtual machines which is dynamic.
+May not need a consensus algo, but it's often used since the controller node is aware of all leader nodes and can easily locate them